French Revolution: France

-Economics
+The Revolution meant an end to arbitrary royal rule and held out the promise of rule by law under a constitutional order.
+Napoleon as emperor set up a constitutional system and the restored Bourbons were forced to retain one.
+After the abdication of Napoleon III in 1871, the French Third Republic was launched with a deep commitment to upholding the ideals of the Revolution.
+The Vichy regime (1940–1944) tried to undo the revolutionary heritage but retained the republic.
+However, there were no efforts by the Bourbons, Vichy or any other government to restore the privileges that had been stripped away from the nobility in 1789.
+France permanently became a society of equals under the law.

-Two thirds of France was employed in agriculture, which was transformed by the Revolution.
+Agriculture was transformed by the Revolution.
 With the breakup of large estates controlled by the Church and the nobility and worked by hired hands, rural France became more a land of small independent farms.
-Harvest taxes were ended, such as the tithe and seigneurial dues, much to the relief of the peasants.
-Primogeniture was ended both for nobles and peasants, thereby weakening the family patriarch, and led to a fall in the born rate since all children had a share in the family property.
+Harvest taxes were ended, such as the tithe and seigneurial dues.
+Primogeniture was ended both for nobles and peasants, thereby weakening the family patriarch, and led to a fall in the birth rate since all children had a share in the family property.
 Cobban argues the Revolution bequeathed to the nation "a ruling class of landowners."

+Economic historians are divided on the economic impact of the Revolution.
+One suggestion is the resulting fragmentation of agricultural holdings had a significant negative impact in the early years of 19th century, then became positive in the second half of the century because it facilitated the rise in human capital investments.
+Others argue the redistribution of land had an immediate positive impact on agricultural productivity, before the scale of these gains gradually declined over the course of the 19th century.

 In the cities, entrepreneurship on a small scale flourished, as restrictive monopolies, privileges, barriers, rules, taxes and guilds gave way.
 However, the British blockade virtually ended overseas and colonial trade, hurting the cities and their supply chains.
 Overall, the Revolution did not greatly change the French business system, and probably helped freeze in place the horizons of the small business owner.
 The typical businessman owned a small store, mill or shop, with family help and a few paid employees; large-scale industry was less common than in other industrialising nations.

-Economic historians dispute the impact on income per capita caused by the emigration of more than 100,000 individuals during the Revolution, the vast majority of whom were supporters of the old regime.
-One suggestion is the resulting fragmentation of agricultural holdings had a significant negative impact in the early years of 19th century, then became positive in the second half of the century because it facilitated the rise in human capital investments.
-Others argue the redistribution of land had an immediate positive impact on agricultural productivity, before the scale of these gains gradually declined over the course of the 19th century.

-Constitutionalism

-The Revolution meant an end to arbitrary royal rule and held out the promise of rule by law under a constitutional order, but it did not rule out a monarch.
-Napoleon as emperor set up a constitutional system (although he remained in full control), and the restored Bourbons were forced to go along with one.
-After the abdication of Napoleon III in 1871, the monarchists probably had a voting majority, but they were so factionalised they could not agree on who should be king, and instead the French Third Republic was launched with a deep commitment to upholding the ideals of the Revolution.
-The conservative Catholic enemies of the Revolution came to power in Vichy France (1940–44), and tried with little success to undo its heritage, but they kept it a republic.
-Vichy denied the principle of equality and tried to replace the Revolutionary watchwords "Liberty, Equality, Fraternity" with "Work, Family, and Fatherland."
-However, there were no efforts by the Bourbons, Vichy or anyone else to restore the privileges that had been stripped away from the nobility in 1789.
-France permanently became a society of equals under the law.